How can we measure magnetism?

 motion to produce a magnetic field that lines up with the field

-the atoms have little or no overall magnetism, and are little
+so this doesn't happen.
+The atoms have little or no overall magnetism and are less

 A brief history of magnetism